Wednesday, June 3, 2026

 While the bill is aimed at all “vulture” investors, the only firm mentioned by name at the press conference was Black Bear Sports Group, the youth hockey business that came under fire last year following a story from The Lever headlined “Wall Street Is Paywalling Your Kids’ Sports.”
 In that story, Murphy recounted being told he could not livestream his child’s hockey game.

-In response to the legislation, Black Bear spokesperson Evan Nierman said in a statement “we look forward to engaging with lawmakers and sharing all the ways we are growing youth hockey at four times the national rate, providing free and low-cost programs, and letting more kids play by saving and revitalizing ice rinks.”
+In response to the legislation, Black Bear spokesperson Evan Nierman said in a statement that “we look forward to engaging with lawmakers and sharing all the ways we are growing youth hockey at four times the national rate, providing free and low-cost programs, and letting more kids play by saving and revitalizing ice rinks.”

 Black Bear, which has described itself as the “largest owner/operator of ice rinks in the U.S.,” owns more than 40 rinks across 11 states.
-The company was founded in 2015 by private equity veteran Murry Gunty, who has faced increasing criticism in recent months.
+The company was founded in 2015 by private-equity veteran Murry Gunty, who has faced increasing criticism in recent months.
 On May 8, USA Today published the results of a nine-month investigation into Black Bear and Gunty, concluding the firm has “consolidated much of youth hockey, turning what was once a community-based activity into a profit vehicle for wealthy investors.”

 Gunty’s firm has been trying to repair its image.
 In February, Black Bear announced the acquisition of two new rinks in Michigan and pledged “significant repairs and improvements” that it says will not disrupt the 2025–26 season.